-This section is currently being updated, we apologise for any inconvenience this may cause.
+This section is currently being updated.
+We apologise for any inconvience this may cause.

-If you have any questions regarding the Performance and Improvement information contained in the following pages please email email@example.com with your enquiry.
+If you have any questions or queries regarding the Performance and Improvement information contained within the following pages please email email@example.com with your enquiry.
 Thank you.

 Argyll and Bute Council works every day to deliver services that touch on all aspects of life in Argyll and Bute, and by working with partners helps to build a prosperous future for Argyll and Bute.
 Here you can find information on how your council is benefitting the lives of people who live, work and visit the area.

 As of 1 April 2016 The Argyll and Bute Health and Social Care Partnership is the body that oversees the delivery of Adult Care and Children and Families services.
 Performance will be reported through the Partnership.
 You can find information on the Health and Social Care Partnership here.
 Read performance information prior to 1 April 2016.

 From 1 October 2017 Community and Culture services are delivered by LiveArgyll.
 You can find current performance information on the LiveArgyll Website.

 Argyll and Bute Council isn't a social housing provider.
 Social housing and other housing options within the area are managed by several social housing providers.
 You can access information on the providers and the services they provide along with advice on the HOME Argyll website.

 Our Corporate Plan sets out our joint over-arching vision that we share with our Community Planning Partners - Making Argyll and Bute a place people choose to Live, Learn, Work and do Business.
 We are all committed to delivering our Vision.
 For the Council this is delivered through the 6 Outcomes in the Corporate Plan.
 These Outcomes in turn contribute to the delivery of the Argyll and Bute Outcome Improvement Plan (ABOIP) - previously the Single Outcome Agreement 2013-23.